yeoldegrove/osism.github.io/docs/guides/upgrade-guides/manager.md

 Always read the release notes first to learn what has changed and what adjustments are necessary

 1. Sync the image versions in the configuration repository.
+It is important to do this so that the correct versions are available in `environments/manager/images.yml`.

    ```
    MANAGER_VERSION=6.0.0 gilt overlay  # you have to do this 2x